SnakyMz/Bookstore/README.md

 # 📖 About the Project <a name="about-project"></a>

 **Bookstore** is a website that contains a library of books.
-You can add or delete a book, and you can even update a book's progress.
+You can add or delete a book.

 ## 🛠 Built With <a name="built-with"></a>